VijayShedge11/Data-Analysis-Excel-Project/README.md

 - Created pivot tables according to the questions asked.
 - Merge all pivot tables into one dashboard and apply slicer to make dynamic.

+## Dashboard
-- Dashboard Interaction <a href="https://github.com/VijayShedge11/Data-Analysis-Excel-Project/blob/main/Vrinda%20dashboard.jpg">View Dashboard</a>
+<a href="https://github.com/VijayShedge11/Data-Analysis-Excel-Project/blob/main/Vrinda%20dashboard.jpg">View Dashboard</a>